Caffeine: Decaffeination

-Decaffination does not happen completely; some caffeine remains in the coffee beans.
+Decaffeination does not happen completely; some caffeine remains in the coffee beans.
 Some commercially available decaffeinated coffee products contain considerable levels.
 One study found that decaffeinated coffee contained 10 mg of caffeine per cup, compared to approximately 85 mg of caffeine per cup for regular coffee.

 Detection in body fluids

 Caffeine can be quantified in blood, plasma, or serum to monitor therapy in neonates, confirm a diagnosis of poisoning, or facilitate a medicolegal death investigation.
 Plasma caffeine levels are usually in the range of 2–10 mg/L in coffee drinkers, 12–36 mg/L in neonates receiving treatment for apnea, and 40–400 mg/L in victims of acute overdosage.
 Urinary caffeine concentration is frequently measured in competitive sports programs, for which a level in excess of 15 mg/L is usually considered to represent abuse.

 Analogs

 Some analog substances have been created which mimic caffeine's properties with either function or structure or both.
 Of the latter group are the xanthines DMPX and 8-chlorotheophylline, which is an ingredient in dramamine.
 Members of a class of nitrogen substituted xanthines are often proposed as potential alternatives to caffeine.
 Many other xanthine analogues constituting the adenosine receptor antagonist class have also been elucidated.